becem-gharbi/esp-ota-cicd/README.md

 - The code is compiled to generate the executable binary.

-- The executable is uploaded to an S3 compatible bucket.
+- The executable is uploaded to an S3-compatible bucket.

 - An MQTT message is sent to the release topic on which `ESP32` is subscribed.
 The message contains the firmware version and the download URL.